DariusX/ceposta-devops-ose/docs/demo.md

     git commit -a -m 'changed author'

-At this point, we should make sure that the gerrit commit hoook added a `change-id` as this is how gerrit groups
+At this point, we should make sure that the gerrit commit hook added a `change-id` as this is how gerrit groups
 changes: